connorferster/handcalcs/README.md

 ## Comment Tags

 `handcalcs` makes certain assumptions about how you would like your calculation formatted and does not allow for a great deal of customization in this regard.
-However, there are currently **three** customizations you can make using `# comment tags` as the _first line of your cell_ after the `%%render` cell magic.
+However, there are currently **two** customizations you can make using `# comment tags` as the _first line of your cell_ after the `%%render` cell magic.
 You can only use __one__ comment tag per cell.

 **Comment tags can be used with both the Jupyter cell magic and the function decorator**.
 To use a comment tag with the decorator, the comment tag must be the first line after the signature (i.e. the `def func_name():`)